slowernews/slowernews/rationales/rationale-index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Bringing back old features

+2021-01-31

+- Interesting edge case.
+Profiting from bringing back old features instead of creating new ones.

+### We are sending more foster kids to prison than college

+2021-01-31

+- Self-explanatory.

+### Improvements on eyesight treatments

+2021-01-31

+- Self-explanatory.

 ### Machine learning: the great stagnation

 2021-01-24